Soil salinity: Dry land salinity

 Salinity in drylands can occur when the water table is between two and three metres from the surface of the soil.
 The salts from the groundwater are raised by capillary action to the surface of the soil.
 This occurs when groundwater is saline (which is true in many areas), and is favored by land use practices allowing more rainwater to enter the aquifer than it could accommodate.
 For example, the clearing of trees for agriculture is a major reason for dryland salinity in some areas, since deep rooting of trees has been replaced by shallow rooting of annual crops.

 Salinity due to irrigation

 Salinity from irrigation can occur over time wherever irrigation occurs, since almost all water (even natural rainfall) contains some dissolved salts.
 When the plants use the water, the salts are left behind in the soil and eventually begin to accumulate.
 This water in excess of plant needs is called the leaching fraction.
-Salination from irrigation water is also greatly increased by poor drainage and use of saline water for irrigating agricultural crops.
+Salinization from irrigation water is also greatly increased by poor drainage and use of saline water for irrigating agricultural crops.

 Salinity in urban areas often results from the combination of irrigation and groundwater processes.
 Irrigation is also now common in cities (gardens and recreation areas).